CaCatHead/CaCatHead/README.md

 }
 ```

 You should change the `server_name` to the address of your website.
-If you want to enable HTTPS, you should use the following config, and create the SSL key at `./.cert/ssl.pem` and `./.cert/ssl.key` (in the host machine).
+If you want to enable HTTPS, you should use the following config, and create the SSL key at `./.cert/ssl.pem` and `./.cert/ssl.key` (in your host machine).

+Then, you also need add `TRUSTED_ORIGIN=<your address of your website>` at [./deploy/server/.env](./deploy/server/.env).

 ## License